The Pre-Action Protocol for Debt Claims commences on 1 October 2017 for England and Wales.

 - the address for the Reply Form to be sent

-A suitable template is available here although you must ensure you check the protocol (linked above) that everything has been put in the letter because it’s designed to be used by landlords who have followed our guidance and used our written tenancy agreements.
+A suitable template is available here and you will also need the SFS data entry form available here.
+You must ensure you check the protocol (linked above) that everything has been put in the letter because it’s designed to be used by landlords who have followed our guidance and used our written tenancy agreements.
 The template is suitable for tenants or guarantors.
 The template includes the Information Sheet and Reply Form.

 What to Enclose With the Letter